LOVE AND TRUST, SHATTERED BY SECRETS AND LIES

 - Pay with PayPal : https://paypal.me/theirstories?locale.x=en_AU

 - Don’t forget your details in the notes.

-- If you would like to pay with a credit card (Visa, Mastercard, AMEX) CLICK HERE TO GO TO THE STORE https://janeenannoconnell.square.site
+- If you would like to pay with a credit card (Visa, Mastercard, AMEX) or a GIFT CARD (bought from the link above), CLICK HERE TO GO TO THE STORE https://janeenannoconnell.square.site

 - If you prefer direct deposit : Westpac BSB 733-121, A/c no: 781921 (Janeen O’Connell) YOU CAN OSKO YOUR PAYMENT.
 Please email if you use this payment method, advising of your payment, and making sure we have your mailing address. email@example.com

 All paperbacks available from Glen Derwent, Hamilton Road, New Norfolk, Tasmania.